Mouna Esmaeilzadeh: Scholarship

 Her work on longevity has been cited in medical publications on the subject.

 Public speaking

 Esmaeilzadeh is a recurring guest at Swedish national TV4 Nyhetsmorgon speaking about popular science, where she covers topics such as longevity, artificial intelligence, and genetics.

+She competed as a celebrity dancer in Let's Dance 2022, the Swedish version of Dancing with the Stars, which is broadcast by TV4.